The City of Colwood is committed to sound financial management and is required by legislation to present a balanced budget every spring.

 How are budget decisions made?

 Colwood's Official Community Plan sets out the community's vision, goals, and objectives.
-At the beginning of each term, Council creates a Strategic Plan that identifies areas that require attention.
-All this gets built into Service Plans for each program area and the Service Plans are reviewed annually by Council in order to draft a 5-year Financial Plan.
+At the beginning of each term, Council creates a Strategic Plan that identifies key priorities requiring attention.
+These form the basis for Service Plans outlining the priorities for each service area.
+Council makes budget decisions to support necessary services and initiatives, which form the basis of the 5-year Financial Plan.

 Frequently Asked Budget Questions